Sales View All Departments

 3360 Hwy 61 N, St. Paul, MN 55110

 Background: What is a Car Lease?

 When you lease a vehicle, you are only paying for your usage of the vehicle.
-Think of it as a long-term rental.
+Think of it as a long-term rental, from the leasing company to you.
 You’re paying for the depreciation of the vehicle during your use and the financing and taxes associate with that usage.

-When you purchase a vehicle, you are paying for the entire cost of that vehicle, plus any financing or taxes.
+In contrast, when you purchase a vehicle, you are paying for the entire cost of that vehicle, plus any financing or taxes.
 Once you pay off the bank, you own the vehicle outright and can do with it as you please.